-If you’re still on the fence about whether or not to rebrand, read on.
+If you’re still on the fence about whether its time to rebrand or not, read on.

 Branding your company is not a “fix it and forget it” proposition.
-Your brand needs careful attention throughout its life—from the day you first create it to your first big rebrand and beyond.
+Your brand needs careful attention throughout its life—from the day you first create it to the first time when you feel it’s time to rebrand and beyond.
 But the “should you/shouldn’t you” debate can drag out for too long, and many companies neglect their brands for too long.
 That leads to letting things languish when decisive action is needed instead—and losing a lot of goodwill in the process.

 It can be hard to rebrand, but for most businesses doing so will eventually become a necessity.
 Here are five signs you may have reached that point.